The Garlick Lab in the News

 Camille Bienvenu, diabetes.co.uk, June 30, 2016

-"A joint team of researchers from Tufts University School of Dental Medicine and Sackler School of Graduate Biomedical Sciences in Boston have found a new non-invasive way to treat patients with diabetes suffering from advanced ulcerations of their foot."
+"A joint team of researchers from Tufts University School of Dental Medicine and Graduate School of Biomedical Sciences in Boston have found a new non-invasive way to treat patients with diabetes suffering from advanced ulcerations of their foot."

 Non-healing tissue from diabetic foot ulcers reprogrammed as pluripotent stem cells